-(If you are a prospective graduate student, please apply through the Psychology Department and/or contact Dr. Lai directly.
-We are accepting new graduate students.
+(We are accepting new graduate students for fall 2019.
+If you are a prospective graduate student, please apply through the Psychology Department and/or contact Dr. Lai directly.
 If you are an undergraduate student interested in gaining research experiences, please fill the form under the 'Join the Lab' tab.
 Thanks!)

 Matt (Li-Chuan) Ku received the University of Arizona Research and Project (ReaP) Grants for Spring 2019.
 He will use the fund to continue working on his EEG study examining emotional language processing in younger and older adults.
 Congrats, Matt!

 Dr. Lai was elected as a Fellow in the Psychonomic Society.

 Stanley received the University of Arizona Research and Project (ReaP) Grants for Fall 2018.
 He will use the fund for his EEG study examining swear words in context.
 Congrats, Stanley!